-The Amazon of Ecuador occupies 120,000 km2, just under half of the total area of the country, however it is only 2% of the total area of the Amazon basin .
+The Ecuadorian Amazon occupies 120,000 km2, which is just under half of the total area of the country; however, it is only 2% of the total area of the Amazon basin .

-The Ecuadorian Amazon Region (RAE) mainly includes the Upper Amazon, with heights ranging from 6,000 to 200 meters above sea level, with an average temperature ranging from 24 to 9 degrees C.
+The Ecuadorian Amazon Region mainly includes the Upper Amazon.
+There, at heights of 200 to 6,000 meters above sea level, temperatures range from 24 to 9 degrees C.

 Satellite map of the Cuyabeno fauna production reserve and the Yasuní National Park. amazon ecuador

-Delving into the Ecuadorian Amazon is a unique experience, especially for those who love nature and extreme adventures.
-Join us to discover the hidden treasures in the Ecuadorian Amazon.
+Exploring the Ecuadorian Amazon is a unique experience, especially for those who love nature and extreme adventures.
+Join us to discover the hidden treasures of the Ecuadorian Amazon.

-The RAE is made up of six provinces: Morona Santiago, Napo, Orellana, Pastaza, Sucumbíos, Zamora Chimchipe, in each of them you will be able to observe an impressive vegetation, typical of the humid-tropical forests.
+The Región Amazónica Ecuatoriana (RAE) is made up of six provinces: Morona Santiago, Napo, Orellana, Pastaza, Sucumbíos, and Zamora Chimchipe.
+Each province boasts impressive vegetation typical of humid tropical forests.

 Cultures of the Ecuadorian Amazon

-The largest nationalities in the Amazon are the Quichuas of the East and are found in the provinces of Pastaza and Napo, who speak the same language as the Quichuas of the Sierra, but have different customs and ways of life (See: Indigenous Languages ) .
+The largest nationalities are the Amazonian Kichwas.
+These indigenous people live in the provinces of Pastaza and Napo.
+They speak the same language as the Kichwa/Quichua people of the Sierra, but they have different customs and ways of life (See: Indigenous Languages ).

-There are also the Shuar and Achuar in Morona Santiago and Pastaza.
-For their part, the Siona-Secoya are in Sucumbíos.
-The Huaorani, who live between Orellana and Pastaza.
-Other groups are Cofán, in Sucumbíos, and Záparo in Napo.
+The different ethnic groups and their territories are as follows: the Shuar and the Achuar are in Morona Santiago and Pastaza; the Siona-Secoya live in Sucumbíos; the Huaorani occupy the land between Orellana and Pastaza; the Cofán are in Sucumbíos; and the Záparo live in Napo.

 Ecuadorian Amazon and its flora and fauna

-The flora of the Ecuadorian Amazon has a great diversity in terms of its forests, it is home to no less than 5% of the planet’s plants.
+The Ecuadorian Amazon has abundant and diverse flora, and it is home to no less than 5% of the planet’s plants.

-8,200 species of vascular plants have been registered, of which 15% are endemic.
+Experts have registered 8,200 species of vascular plants of which 15% are endemic.

-In addition, this high biodiversity is complemented by a high endemism of its wildlife : 7 species of mammals , 15 birds , 100 of reptiles and 136 of amphibians , these areas of faunal endemism being located in the Napo river basin and in the montane forests of the foothills of the eastern mountain range.
+The amazing biodiversity of the region includes endemic wildlife: 7 species of mammals ; 15 species of birds ; 100 species of reptiles; and 136 species of amphibians.
+Areas of endemic fauna are located in the Napo River basin and in the montane forests at the foothills of the Cordillera Oriental (Eastern Chain).